agraef/ez-ag/README.md

 The Jamstik+ should work fine with the patch as is, using factory settings.
 Just make sure that the device is in multi-channel mode (which it is by default).
-You may also want to use the Jamstik+ app to adjust the pick sensitivity settings to your liking (I have mine on the "Minimum" preset for best sensitivity, but your mileage may vary).
+You may also want to use the Jamstik+ app or the web interface at <https://play.jamstik.com> to adjust the pick sensitivity settings to your liking (I have mine on the "Minimum" preset for best sensitivity, but your mileage may vary).

 ## Usage